Estimated reading time: 15 minutes

 Exploring Savings Methods When Kids Are Young

-Now, let’s get back to the paper carrier story for both Mrs. CBB and me.
+Now, let’s return to the paper carrier story for Mrs. CBB and me.

 As parents, we go through this with our son wanting the latest video game machines and gadgets.

-He has a piggy bank and briefcase (don’t ask) where he stores all of his Canadian dollars and coins.
+He has a piggy bank and briefcase (don’t ask) where he stores his Canadian dollars and coins.

 He loved it more than we had imagined, especially being a worker at a pizza shop.

-The first savings method we were both taught was to put our money in the bank.
+The first savings method we were taught was putting our money in the bank.

 We have been with Simplii Financial for almost 20 years without any issues.